oss-for-surgtech/workshop-hamlyn2024/docs/social-media/README.md

 Hamlyn Symposium Workshop on :school_satchel: Open-Source Software for Surgical Technologies, 28th June 2024
 [group photo]
-See videos in the threed!
+See videos and poster winners in the threed!

 VIDEOS